dgaydukov/cert-aws/files/sa.md

 ###### Config
 Config - manages service that provides aws resources inventory, config history, change notification.
-Config Rule - desired configuration of resource that is evaluated againt actual change (and report in case of mismatch).
+Config Rule - desired configuration of resource that is evaluated against actual change (and report in case of mismatch).
 Conformance Pack - collection of config rules.

+CloudTrail - list of all api calls (cli & CF templates in the end are transformed into api calls) Config - store point-in-time configuration of your aws resources

 ###### Aurora
 Aurora - mysql/postgres compatible (most app that works with mysql/postgres would switch with no problem to aurora) aws database solution.